readthedocs/template/docs/commands.rst

 Commands
 ==================================================

-Here is a list of the bots available commands.
+Here is a list of Downtime Detectors available commands.

 .. list-table:: Commands List
    :widths: 25 25 50